kashif-baig/MvcWebServerLib/README.md

 Arduino Server Pages, or ASPs, are HTML markup files that have C++ scripting tags.
 When integrated with Visual Studio Code, the view builder utility converts the ASP files to native C++ before building and deploying the project to an Arduino.

 Follow the readme instructions that accompany the utilities to learn how to install and use them.
+Additional information can be found at the [project website](https://www.cohesivecomputing.co.uk/arduino-web-development-pushing-the-limits/#vscode).

 ## Example Arduino Web Projects